-Courses are offered at all levels, from beginning to advanced, for majors and non-majors.
-We encourage all of our students, and require majors, to study abroad in either Berlin or Heidelberg, Germany.
-FU-BEST, the Berlin European Studies Program of the Freie Universität, is open to students with no language training in German, as well as to intermediate or advanced speakers.
-While partaking in a cutting-edge curriculum on European Studies in Germany's cultural and political capital, students live with families who give them personal insights into the cultural diversity of this great city.
-Advanced language students may choose to study abroad in the Gettysburg College-affiliated American Junior Year immersion program in Heidelberg.
-There, qualified students can take courses either within the Heidelberg College program or enroll directly in classes at the University of Heidelberg.
+Courses are offered at all levels, from beginning to advanced, in German and in English, for majors and non-majors.
+We encourage all of our students, and require majors, to study abroad in either Berlin, Freiburg, or Vienna.
+The CIEE study abroad program in Berlin is open to students with no language training in German, as well as to intermediate or advanced speakers.
+While enjoying a broad spectrum of courses in Germany's cultural and political capital, students live with families who give them personal insights into the cultural diversity of this great city.
+Advanced language students may choose to study abroad in IES programs in Freiburg or Vienna.
+There, qualified students can take courses either within the IES program itself or enroll directly in classes at the university.

 A resident German assistant, sponsored through the Fulbright Program, assists students in grammar and arranges various co-curricular activities such as films, Stammtisch, and Kaffeeklatsch.
 The German Club, German House, and excursions to cultural centers in Washington and Baltimore all foster a close working relationship between students and faculty.
 The Gettysburg library holds an impressive collection of contemporary literary texts, films, journals, and newspapers, and critical work in German Studies.